 Step 2: Upload your documents that need notarization

-Step 3: Perform the Identification Process and answer a few questions of Knowledge-Based Authentication (KBA).
+Step 3: Perform the Identification Process and answer a few Knowledge-Based Authentication (KBA) questions.
 Like the Credential Analysis, you hold your ID up to your webcam, and AI software checks for security features (holograms, microprinting).

 Step 4: Join the live video-audio conference to connect with the online notary to perform the notarization.
 The notary will witness the signing of the document.